frontendpatterns/frontendpatterns.dev/src/content/patterns/route-parameter.md

 ## Solution

-Apply the Route Parameter pattern by passing dynamic values through URL paths to load specific resources, and reinforce it with concise examples or tests.
+Pass dynamic values through URL paths to load specific resources.
 For example, map `/settings/profile` and `/settings/security` to nested layouts so URLs mirror what users see.